Strongly self-interacting processes on the circle: Transition kernel bounds

-Therefore, by our non-degeneracy assumption on $F$, the SDE \eqref{EqOrigin31} satisfies everywhere the H\"ormander condition (see for instance \cite{Hai}), which gives the first part of the proposition.
+Therefore, by our non-degeneracy assumption on $F$ (namely that for all $x\in\mathbb S^1$, $F^k(x)\neq 0$ for some $k$), the SDE \eqref{EqOrigin31} satisfies everywhere the H\"ormander condition (see for instance \cite{Hai}), which gives the first part of the lemma.
 For the second part, first note that for $z=(x_0,u_0)\in\mathbb{S}^1\times \RR$,